dotink/inkwell-docs/quick-start.md

 leaves all your classes, configuration, etc, back one directory.

-You will want to configure your server to access this as the document root and ensure that the `.htaccess` or ``.user.ini` are being read.
-For Apache this means you'll have to allow overrides, in the case of nginx, you will want to set up `try_files` to try the `index.php` entry point.
+You will want to configure your server to access this as the document root and ensure that the `.htaccess` or `.user.ini` are being read.
+For Apache this means you'll have to allow overrides, and have mod_rewrite available.
+In the case of nginx, you will want to set up `try_files` to try the `index.php` entry point.

 ### Make Writable Writable